WenSimEHRP/JGRPP-wiki/Features/Signalling.md

   * Minute (0 - 59)
   * Hour (0 - 23)
   * Hour and minute (0 - 2359)
+* Reserved tiles ahead
+  This checks the number of tiles of reservation ahead of the train (rounded down).
+This requires the realistic train braking model.

 ### Programmable pre-signals